okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 },
 ```

-The new action code uses the [axios HTTP library](https://github.com/axios/axios) to make a request to the backend on the `/api/todo` route, which will be handled by the `GetAllTodos` method on the backend `TodoController`.
+The new action code uses the [axios library](https://github.com/axios/axios) to make a request to the backend on the `/api/todo` route, which will be handled by the `GetAllTodos` method on the backend `TodoController`.
 If data is returned, the `loadTodos` mutation is committed and the Vuex store is updated with the user’s to-do items.
 The Dashboard view will automatically see the updated data in the store and render the items in the browser.

 Ready to test it out?
 Run the project with `dotnet run` and browse to http://localhost:5000:

-{% img blog/build-secure-todo-app-vuejs-aspnetcore/logged-in-less-fake.png alt:"Logged in with an Okta user" width:"500" %}{: .center-image }
+{% img blog/build-secure-todo-app-vuejs-aspnetcore/logged-in-fake-items-via-backend.png alt:"Retrieved fake items from the backend API" width:"500" %}{: .center-image }

 The data may be fake, but you’ve successfully connected the backend and frontend!
-The final step is to add real data storage and token authentication to the app.
+The final step is to add data storage and token authentication to the app.
 You're almost there!

 ## Add token authentication to the API